Linux survival guide: These 21 applications let you move easily between Linux and Windows | ZDNet

 There is some debate over how file-compatible GIMP is with Photoshop.
 One thing is for sure.
 You must save PSD files in RGB for them to be read by GIMP.
 Then, depending on the complexity of the file, you might be able to read it.

 Hey, it's free.
-But if you're doing real work, you may want to run actual Photoshop in a VirtualBox session.
-It might be a little more sluggish, but you'll get the job done.
+But if you're doing real work, you may want to take a shot at running PlayOnLinux, a script that may allow you to run the full Creative Cloud on Linux through Wine.

 Photo by: GIMP